-provided via multi-purpose servers (e.g., when a server operates as both a storage node in a distributed filesystem and a compute node), such elasticity is even more valuable-providing cloud infrastructures with the freedom to use such servers for other purposes, as tenant demands and priorities dictate.
-This freedom may be particularly important for increasingly prevalent data-intensive computing activities (e.g., data analytics).

-Data-intensive computing over big datasets is quickly becoming important in most domains and will be a major consumer of future cloud computing resources [AMPLab 2013; Bryant 2007; Hardesty 2012; ISTC-CC 2013].
-Many of the frame-works for such computing (e.g., Hadoop [2012] and Google's MapReduce [Dean and Ghemawat 2008]) achieve efficiency by distributing and storing the data on the same servers used for processing it.
+Distributed storage can and should be elastic, just like other aspects of cloud computing.
+When storage is provided via single-purpose storage devices or servers, separated from compute activities, elasticity is useful for reducing energy usage, allowing temporarily unneeded storage components to be powered down.
+However, for storage provided via multi-purpose servers (e.g. when a server operates as both a storage node in a distributed filesystem and a compute node), such elasticity is even more valuable- providing cloud infrastructures with the freedom to use such servers for other purposes, as tenant demands and priorities dictate.
+This freedom may be particularly important for increasingly prevalent dataintensive computing activities (e.g., data analytics).
+Data-intensive computing over big data sets is quickly becoming important in most domains and will be a major consumer of future cloud computing resources [7, 4, 3, 2].
+Many of the frameworks for such computing (e.g., Hadoop [1] and Google's MapReduce [10]) achieve efficiency by distributing and storing the data on the same servers used for processing it.
 Usually, the data is replicated and spread evenly (via randomness) across the servers, and the entire set of servers is assumed to always be part of the data analytics cluster.
 Little-to-no support is provided for elastic sizing1 of the portion of the cluster that hosts storage-only nodes that host no storage can be removed without significant effort, meaning that the storage service size can only grow.

-Some recent distributed storage designs (e.g., Sierra [Thereska et al. 2011], Rabbit [Amur et al. 2010]) provide for elastic sizing, originally targeted for energy savings, by distributing replicas among servers such that subsets of them can be powered down when the workload is low without affecting data availability; any server with the primary replica of data will remain active.
+Some recent distributed storage designs (e.g., Sierra [18], Rabbit [5]) provide for elastic sizing, originally targeted for energy savings, by distributing replicas among servers such that subsets of them can be powered down when the workload is low without affecting data availability; any server with the primary replica of data will remain active.
 These systems are designed mainly for performance or elasticity (how small the system size can shrink to) goals, while overlooking the importance of agility (how quickly the system can resize its footprint in response to workload variations), which we find has a significant impact on the machine-hour savings (and so the operating cost savings) one can potentially achieve.
 As a result, state-of-the-art elastic storage systems must make painful tradeoffs among these goals, unable to fulfill them at the same time.
 For example, Sierra balances load across all active servers and thus provides good performance.
-However, this even data layout limits elasticity-at least one third of the servers must always be active (assuming 3-way replication), wasting machine hours that could be used for other purposes when the workload is very low.
+However, this even data layout limits elasticity- at least one third of the servers must always be active (assuming 3-way replication), wasting machine hours that could be used for other purposes when the workload is very low.
 Further, rebalancing the data layout when turning servers back on induces significant migration overhead, impairing system agility.